 That’s what dedicated hosting is all about.
 All the resources belong to you now.
 You don’t share resources like CPU time and memory with anyone else, and there are no one else’s accounts on your hosting (unless you let them, of course – but that’s another post for another time).

 About the cost – you can probably find the cheapest dedicated hosting starting from $50, but this can go up to $800 as well.

 If you’re looking for maximum control over things, and a great performance from your server, this is where you’d like to be.

 - High costs

 Make sure that you bring your wallet.
 It’s the most expensive option.
 If things go wrong, it’s on you.
 Call up that IT buddy of yours, because you just might need him at some point if things go south.
 Make sure you know what you’re getting into with dedicated hosting.

 While the freedom is great, it comes with the issues of freedom – namely, your stuff is your responsibility, and no one else’s!

 4. CLOUD HOSTING

 Prices vary from $1.60 to $170 (per month).

-Cloud hosting is an entirely different animal.
+Cloud hosting is an entirely different kind of animal.